Gatherings with music in Zambia: work

 Inya tubatwiletwile Yes, we pound and pound for them

-Gatherings in Zambia: work.
+Gatherings with music in Zambia: work.
 More examples of pounding songs are presented in the article on women’s songs and dances.

 Footnotes